-Walking with your dog at a heel is more formal than walking your dog on a loose leash.
-Training a dog to heel involves training it to stay close to your left side while walking, whether on or off leash.
-It's more advanced than a loose leash walk, but not too hard to teach with persistence.
+Walking with your dog at a "heel" is more formal than walking your dog on a loose leash.
+Teaching a dog to heel involves training it to stay close by your side while walking and it is a great way to instill self-control in your dog whether it's on or off leash.
+Any dog—even the most energetic pups—can learn to heel and teaching this command is not too hard as long as you're persistent and consistent.

 Treat Less Often

-Once you're able to walk with your dog at a heel for several yards, it's time to start cutting down on the number of treats you give.
-Start off with your dog sitting at your left side, and give it the command "Heel."
-Give it a treat and then take a step before giving it another.
-Be sure to give it a treat before its interests wander.
-Again, keep the distance you walk with it at a heel fairly short, and gradually work up to walking a yard or two between treats.
+Once you're able to walk with your dog at a heel for several yards, it's time to start cutting down on the number of treats you give it.
+Again, begin with your dog sitting at your left side, and give the command "heel."
+Give the dog a treat and then take a step before giving it another.
+Be sure to give your dog a treat before its interests wander.
+Keep the distance you walk with your dog at a heel fairly short, and gradually work up to walking a yard or two between treats.

-Once you're able to walk a fairly long distance with fewer treats with your dog at a heel, it's time to add some distraction.
-You can work at a park or take walks through your neighborhood.
-When you first begin this, you may need to go back to treating your dog continuously and only taking short walks until it understands what's expected.
+Once you're able to walk a fairly long distance with fewer treats, it's time to add some distraction.
+You can work on this training at a park or take walks through your neighborhood on a leash.
+When you first begin this, you may need to go back to treating your dog continuously and keep the walks short until it understands what's expected.
 Again, slowly work up to longer distances and fewer treats.

 Fade Out the Treats

 After practicing walking with your dog at a heel for long distances, you should be able to stop using treats altogether.
 Slowly add more and more distance to the walk with fewer treats given.
-Your dog should soon be able to heel without getting any treats or only very occasional treats.
+Your dog should soon be able to heel without getting any (or very occasional) treats.

-- Go back a step or two.
-One of the main reasons dogs seem to forget their training is because we move to the next step of the process before they're ready.
+If needed, go back a step or two at any stage in the training.
+One of the common mistakes owners make is moving onto the next step before the dog is ready, so it seems like it forgot the previous lessons.
 If your dog makes several mistakes in a row, simply go back to giving it more treats and walking a shorter distance.
 Take your time, then slowly build back up to having it walk at a heel for longer distances.

-- Keep a close eye on your dog's body language.
+Keep a close eye on your dog's body language.
 You can often learn to anticipate when your dog is about to break away from the heel position.
-Its muscles bunch or it fixates on something besides the treats.
-If you think your dog is about to break out of the heel, give the "Heel" command again, then pivot to the left and walk in the opposite direction.
+If you notice your dog's muscles bunch or that it begins to fixate on something besides the treats, give the "heel" command again, then pivot to the left and walk in the opposite direction.
 Your dog will quickly learn that it's important to pay attention to you.